Modeling missing transverse energy in V+jets at CERN LHC: Algorithm

 Two sets of jet \pt~ thresholds are used to measure $N_J$.
 In the first set, the jet \pt~ threshold for $N_J$ is 50~GeV.
 QCD events for this jet threshold can be collected using prescaled low \pt~ jet triggers.
 In the second set, the jet thresholds are equal to (or higher than) the jet \pt~ thresholds that can be used in unprescaled multi-jet triggers.
 For the second set, I use 140~GeV for $N_J = 2$, 80~GeV for $N_J = 3$ and 60~GeV for $N_J \ge 4$.
 These jet \pt~ thresholds can be changed depending on the trigger rates in data without significant effect.

 The $V$ momentum in \zjets~ and \gammajets~ is well-measured so that the application of the algorithm is straightforward in these channels.
 A comparison of predicted and observed yields is shown in Figures~\ref{figure-2} and~\ref{figure-3} for \zjets~ and \gammajets, respectively, where the top~(bottom) row shows results for the 50~GeV~(high) jet \pt~ thresholds for $N_J$.
-It is seen that the prediction~(solid line) is very good for $N_J = 3$ and $N_J \ge 4$.
-For events with $N_J = 2$, the measurement~(dashed line) is about 20\% below the prediction at \met$\; \le 20$~GeV.
+It is seen that the prediction~(solid line) is very good for $N_J = 3$~(50~GeV threshold), $N_J \ge 3$~(high threshold) and $N_J \ge 4$~(50~GeV and high thresholds).
+For events with $N_J = 2$~(50~GeV threshold) or $N_J \ge 2$~(high threshold), the measurement~(dashed line) is about 20\% below the prediction at \met$\; \le 20$~GeV.
 The mechanism responsible for this bias is discussed in section~\ref{limitations}.
 Since new physics is not expected to contribute at small \met, to remove this bias, the prediction is normalized to the measurement in the \met~$\in [50,\;100]$~GeV interval.
-This is done for the \met~ predictions in \zjets~ and \gammajets~ events with $N_J = 2$ everywhere in the rest of the paper.
+This is done for the \met~ predictions in \zjets~ and \gammajets~ events with $N_J = 2$~(50~GeV threshold) or $N_J \ge 2$~(high threshold) everywhere in the rest of the paper.

 In \wjets~ and \ttbarjets~ events reconstructed in the $l$+jets+\met~ channel, there is genuine missing transverse energy from undetected neutrinos produced in $W$ decays.
-To study only the effect of \met~ mis-measurements, I consider the dominant $W \rightarrow l \nu_l$ and $t\bar{t} \rightarrow l \nu_l b\bar{b}jj$ contributions and assume that the neutrino spectra are known until section~\ref{nu-spectrum}.
+Initially, to study only the effect of \met~ mis-measurements, I consider the dominant $W \rightarrow l \nu_l$ and $t\bar{t} \rightarrow l \nu_l b\bar{b}jj$ contributions and assume that the neutrino \pt~ spectra are known until section~\ref{nu-spectrum}.
 To model \met~ resolution effects, the neutrino \pt's are smeared with the artificial \met~ predictions obtained from multi-jet QCD events.
-This is done on an event-by-event basis assuming that the neutrino \ptvector~ and the artificial \metvector~ interfere at at a random angle $\phi$ distributed uniformly from 0 to $\pi$ in the transverse plane.
-Figure~\ref{figure-4} shows how well the method works for the 50~GeV~(top row) and high~(bottom row) jet \pt~ thresholds for $N_J$ in the $l$+jets+\met~ final state, where both \wjets~ and \ttbarjets~ are included according to their expected production cross sections.
+This is done on an event-by-event basis assuming that the neutrino \ptvector~ and the artificial \metvector~ interfere at a random angle $\phi$ distributed uniformly from 0 to $\pi$ in the transverse plane.
+Figure~\ref{figure-4} shows how well the method works for the 50~GeV~(first column) and high~(second column) jet \pt~ thresholds for $N_J$ in the $l$+jets+\met~ final state, where both \wjets~ and \ttbarjets~ are included according to their expected production cross sections.

 In section~\ref{nu-spectrum}, it is demonstrated that one can approximate the neutrino \pt~ spectra by the charged lepton \pt~ spectra.
 The contribution from $W \rightarrow \tau \nu_\tau$ in \wjets~ and \ttbarjets~ is also considered in section~\ref{corrections}.
 With these extensions, the method can be used to predict the \met~ distribution in the $l$+jets+\met~ final state, which has high sensitivity to a variety of new physics models with new weakly interacting particles in early data.